 Layout of new Local streets and Collector streets not covered by the Local Entity's TMP shall meet the needs of the specific development and satisfy all other specific requirements of this chapter.
-The Local Entity retains the authority to designate collector streets and retains authority for approval of the overall street layout.
+The Local Entity retains the authority to designate Collector streets and to approve the overall street layout.